julox/Numo/README.md

 	| 1  4 |

 Basic operations are simple with Numo.
-If you want to find the sum of the elements in an matrix, you’d use  `sum()`.
+If you want to find the sum of the elements in a matrix, you’d use  `sum()`.
 This works for 1D matrixs, 2D matrixs, and matrixs in higher dimensions.

 	declare
 	  data   t_matrix;